PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 }
 ```

-If you re-run the tests, they should pass.
+Re-run the tests - they should pass.

 ## Refactor

-There's not a lot in the actual code we can really improve on here.
+There's not much to improve in the actual code here.

-You can add documentation comments to functions prefixed with `///` above the function signature, and these will appear in Rust documents just like when you look at the standard library's documentation.
-We will see the documentation in a moment.
+You can add documentation comments using `///` above function signatures.
+These appear in Rust documentation, just like the standard library docs:

 ```rust
 /// `add` takes two integers and returns the sum of them.